 *It was through Travis’s original article that I discovered the book The Emperor of All Maladies by Siddhartha Mukherjee and ordered it immediately.
 If you have not read this book, please do.
 It is a breath-taking achievement and brilliantly written.
 It puts the history of humanity’s battle with this terrible disease into perspective and gives a primer for reading subsequent works such as Tripping Over the Truth (although Mukherjee’ theory is firmly placed in genetics).

 As well as the links above, here are a few more websites, articles and videos.
-Many of these are also listed over on the Resources pages and I will be adding to these as time goes on.
+Many of these are also listed over on the Resources pages.

 Dr Dominic D’Agostino’s Keto Nutrition